-UEA’s i-Team programme started in 2015 and ran for a second year in 2016.
+UEA’s i-Team programme started in 2015 and runs every year throughout January, February and March.
 One of the projects from the 2015 programme by inventor Dr Sean Bew from the School of Chemistry has recently been spun-out as a new company called Isochemix.
-The programme is running for the fourth consecutive year in 2018.
+The programme is running for the fifth consecutive year in 2019.

 i-Teams at UEA